substrait-io/substrait/site/docs/types/meta_type_system.md

 # Meta Type System

-In addition to the "normal" type system, Substrait defines a second, much simpler type system that is internally used for type parameters, constraint patterns for function argument types, return type derivations, and similar constructs.
+In addition to the data type system, Substrait defines a second, much simpler type system that is internally used for type parameters, constraint patterns for function argument types, return type derivations, and similar static constructs.
 In addition to basic scalar primitive types, data types (from the normal type system) are *themselves* values in this system, allowing them to be manipulated.

+The meta type system also includes a syntax definition.
+Combined with the pattern matching and evaluation semantics, it effectively forms a tiny domain-specific language.
+The syntax for data types especially is also used throughout the documentation.

+The grammar for the language can be found in ANTLR form [here](https://github.com/substrait-io/substrait/blob/main/text/SubstraitType.g4).
+Note that this grammar includes extensive comments about how to interpret the various syntax rules.
+These comments are leading in case they conflict with the definitions on this page.

 ## Metatypes and Values